ToolJet/ToolJet/README.md

 ## Features

-- Visual app builder with widgets such as tables, charts, modals, buttons, dropdowns, and more.
+- Visual app builder with widgets, such as tables, charts, modals, buttons, dropdowns, and more.
 - Mobile 📱 & desktop layouts 🖥
 - Dark mode 🌛
 - Connect to databases, APIs, and external services.